 Since the establishment of his office in 1990 he developed and build more than two docent projects.
 In 2006 Segal sold 141 apartments of 45 Million Dollars to a group of investors.

-He also encourages other architects to develop their own projects.
+He also encourages other architects to develop their own projects with his Architect as Developer seminar.
 In a video on his website he says:

 “Through the control of the whole process and the elimination of the client you can build and design what you want and earn fair rewards for your work.”